billroy/notesoup/INSTALL-Heroku.md

 [Verify your account here.](http://www.heroku.com/verify), then:

-	git pull
-	git push heroku master
+	./scripts/heroku-update.sh

 ### Change the 'System' user password!!!

+Congratulations, the application is running and you're looking at the Note Soup system/welcome page, with a "Log in Here" widget.

-Please log in at once as user 'system' with the default password 'frobozz88', and change the password to something else using the Change Password menu item, or the Change Password widget.
+Please log in at once as user 'system' with the default password 'frobozz88', and then change the password to something else using the Change Password menu item (Folder Icon -> Change Password), or the Change Password widget that you will see when you log in.

 Now go read README.md and see all the work you saved.